Dokkedal/dcm2reg/docs/source/our_use_case.rst

     * Noise e.g. table

 The data consists of several different scans for 894 patients: CT, PET and MR.
-The scans have different color coding.
-For example an MR scan will show bone as being dark whereas a CT scan will show bone as being bright which stems from the way the different scans are produced.
+The scans have different colour coding.
+For example, an MR scan will show bone as being dark whereas a CT scan will show bone as being bright which stems from the way the different scans are produced.
 The scans also have different color codes for air and soft tissue.